“How can I connect marketing activities directly to revenue?”, asked a marketing leader on one of the online groups I am a part of.

 - Well-defined processes need to be implemented: There should be lucid SLAs (service-level agreements) between sales and marketing on follow-ups on leads delivered by marketing.
 This is typically difficult to implement in a legacy sales-marketing environment where there is a lack of trust between the two departments.

 Without a defined process for follow-ups and lead-stage documentation, it becomes impossible to track the success of sales pipeline coverage.

 Not only should sales be prompt on follow-ups, but the pre-qualification and post-qualification process also should be supported by diligent CRM updates on the prospect’s journey through the process.

-- May not work as well for small volume niches: Some products are targeted at very small niches.
-The marketing efforts that highly targeted may not generate enough lead volume to sustain the business.
+- May not work as well for small-volume niches: Some products are targeted at very small niches.
+The marketing efforts that are highly targeted may not generate enough lead volume to sustain the business.
 In such cases, broadening targeting to cover more of the TAM (Total Addressable Market) and educating potential customers through to the journey to your product may be necessary.

 Ideally, you are not in the business of selling trombone oil.
 As Robert Iger’s biography mentions,

 “Avoid getting into the business of manufacturing trombone oil.
 You may become the greatest trombone-oil manufacturer in the world, but in the end, the world only consumes a few quarts of trombone oil a year!”– Dan Burke